fakegermano/hangman/README.md

 ./client 127.0.0.1 {PORT}
 ```
 With the same `PORT` value as used in the server.
 You can open as many clients as you want!
-Each of them you play a different game with different answers!
+Each of them will play a different game with different answers!

 ## Running the game